MicrosoftDocs/minecraft-creator/creator/Documents/Update1.19.60.md

 ## Particle Effects ##

-- Added support for mixed color blending on particle effects
+- Added support for mixed color blending on [particle effects](./ParticleEffects.md).

 ## Molang ##

-- Added new Molang *is_local_player* to allow detection of the current player
+- Added new Molang *is_local_player* to allow detection of the current player.

 ## Components ##

-Some existing entity components have new capability that may be helpful to creators.
+Some existing entity components have new capability that may be helpful to add-on creators.

 - [Minecraft:shooter](../Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_shooter.md) component – expanded to define multiple projectiles that can specify different projectile definitions and condition filters.
 Exposed more fields to shooter component to allow for more projectile customization such as throw power, sounds, and whether the attack is a magic attack.
-- [has_equipment](../Reference/Content/EntityReference/Examples/Filters/has_equipment.md)filter - Added "inventory" as a possible "domain" value which allows to check for items stored in the actor's inventory.
+- [has_equipment](../Reference/Content/EntityReference/Examples/Filters/has_equipment.md) filter - Added "inventory" as a possible "domain" value which allows to check for items stored in the actor's inventory.
 - [interact](../Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_interact.md) component - Added an "equip_item_slot" field.
   - If set, an item held by the player will be equipped to the specified slot upon successful interaction.
   - If an item is already present in the specified slot, it will be moved to the player's inventory